vivekbhr/icetea/README.md

 # FATSCapR
 An R package for analysis of fetish data.
-Right now i call the lib fetish for ease-of use.
+Right now i call this repository fetish for ease-of use.